cifanip/quantitative-finance/cases/06_LSTM/index.md

 <p align="center"><b>Figure 1:</b> Evolution of $x(t)$ over time.</p>

 The neural network has been trained on a dataset consisting of approximately $4000$ batches with a traning-to-test split ratio of $0.7$.
+The batch length $b$ has been set to a value close to the lag $\tau$.
 Figure 2 shows the forecasting of a sequence of $x(t)$ in the test set.

 <p align="center">
   <img src="figures/xt_forecast.png" width="60%">